MertDemir12/MertDemir12/README.md

-### Hi!
+## Hi!
 Welcome To My Github Page. 👋

 I'm Mert Demir.
+I Want To Be A Engineer! 👨‍💻

 ![Profile Views](https://komarev.com/ghpvc/?username=MertDemir12)

 ## I'm Currently Studying On 🏫

-Nihat Gürel Fen Lisesi /
+Nihat Gürel Science High School Section of Numerical

 ## What Do I Want To Do In The Future 💼